Beef vs Chicken meat - Health impact and Nutrition Comparison

 Nutritionally chicken and beef bone broth are similar to the meat’s nutrition; chicken bone broth is higher in proteins and polyunsaturated fats, while beef bone broth is higher in minerals.
 Carbohydrate and sodium concentration depends on the preparation method, additives, or brand.

-Overall, bone broths can be healthy, but it is important to remember to consume them in moderation.
+Bone broths can be healthy, but it is essential to remember to consume them in moderation.

 Bans and Religion

-Cows are famously considered to be sacred animals in India’s majority religion Hinduism.
+Cows are famously considered sacred animals in India’s majority religion - Hinduism.
 Because of this, beef consumption has been a controversial issue in the country for a long time.
-Other popular religions in India, such as Buddhism, Jainism, and Sikhism, also prohibit the murder and consumption of cows.
-Legislature surrounding cattle slaughter varies from state to state, being completely banned in some states, and having no regulations in others.
+Other religions in India, such as Buddhism, Jainism, and Sikhism, also prohibit the murder and consumption of cows.
+Legislature surrounding cattle slaughter varies from state to state, being completely banned in some states and having no regulations in others.

 For people celebrating the Christian period of Lent, all meat consumption during this period is prohibited.

-For people following the Islamic law, only Halal meat is acceptable, meaning meat that has been acquired in a prescribed manner in accordance with Muslim dietary laws.
+For people following Islamic law, only Halal meat is acceptable, meaning meat acquired in a prescribed manner by Muslim dietary laws.
 Similarly, for Jewish people adhering to the kosher guidelines, only Kosher foods are acceptable.

 References